George S. Simonds: Military career

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Brigadier General George Sherwin Simonds, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. General Simonds served with marked distinction as Chief of Staff of the 2d Army Corps during the important operations along the Hindenburg line in the region of the Sambre Canal.
 His great administrative ability was shown in the excellent manner in which he handled a large force of American soldiers serving with the British.

 After the war, Simonds graduated from the Army War College in 1920 and was promoted to colonel in July 1921.
 He was promoted to brigadier general in November 1924.
 Simonds commanded the tank center until 1925, and was succeeded by James K. Parsons.

 Brigadier General Simonds served as Chief of the War Plans Division of the War Department from September 1, 1927 to September 1, 1931.

 In 1932, he was assigned to run the Army War College.
 Previously he was Douglas MacArthur's chief war planner, and his appointment was made to improve the planning ability in the Army War College.

 Simonds was promoted to major general in 1933.

 Simonds served as Deputy Chief of Staff in the War Department from February 2, 1935 to May 28, 1936.

-In June 1936, Simonds took command of the Fourth United States Army and Ninth Corps; the headquarters was at the Presidio of San Francisco.
+In June 1936, Simonds took command of the Fourth United States Army and Ninth Corps Area; the headquarters was at the Presidio of San Francisco.